Thanvish07/acm-winter-school-edge-ai/content/_index.md

           position: center
           parallax: false

   # === 2.
-ABOUT BLOCK: Description, Background (FIXED ALIGNMENT) ===
+ABOUT BLOCK: Description, Background, Software (FIXED ALIGNMENT) ===
   - block: markdown
     id: about
     content:
       title: About the School
       text: |
         The **ACM India Winter School on Edge AI** will provide an in-depth overview of software platforms, hardware systems, and AI models and algorithms for efficient deployment on accelerated and classic edge devices.
-The program will cover topics such as edge computing architectures and accelerators, co-optimization techniques of edge systems and ML models for performance, power and accuracy, federated learning frameworks, and the deployment of AI, generative AI/LLM models and AI agents at the edge for practical and IoT applications such as smart mobility and smart agriculture.
+The program will cover topics suchs as edge computing architectures and accelerators, co-optimization techniques of edge systems and ML models for performance, power and accuracy, federated learning frameworks, and the deployment of AI, generative AI/LLM models and AI agents at the edge for practical and IoT applications such as smart mobility and smart agriculture.
 Through lectures, hands-on sessions, and expert talks, participants will gain practical skills to design, implement, and optimize intelligent edge systems for diverse real-world applications.

         ### Recommended Background / Prior Courses
         * Introductory course on Data science, Machine learning, or AI
         * Basics of Computer Systems